 The disease is often found in people without visible physical signs who have an abnormal chest x-ray.

 Different imaging tests may help diagnose sarcoidosis:

-Sarcoidosis symptoms often get better on their own gradually without treatment.
+Sarcoidosis symptoms will often get better without treatment.

 - Review date:

 - December 07, 2016